ihash22/spring-petclinic/readme_devops.md

 ```
 screenshots/Screenshot 2025-07-31 at 11.34.19 AM.png

-* Re-ran docker to make sure it got pulled successfully
+* Re-run docker to make sure it got pulled successfully

 screenshots/Screenshot 2025-07-31 at 11.34.55 AM.png